Chenoweth History, Family Crest & Coats of Arms

 The surname Chenoweth was first found in Cornwall where they held a family seat as Lords of the Manor of Chinouth.
 Cornwall was a land set apart, a land of mystique and quaint customs, more strongly related to Brittany and Wales than to England.
 It was not until the 10th century that they submitted to the Saxon rule of England.
 Since then, their influence has moved east into Devon, Somerset and Dorset.

-Important Dates for the Chenoweth family
+Early History of the Chenoweth family

 This web page shows only a small excerpt of our Chenoweth research.
 Another 122 words (9 lines of text) covering the years 1510 and 1600 are included under the topic Early Chenoweth History in all our PDF Extended History products and printed products wherever possible.